laro/Cilia/6 .../2 Unfinished Ideas.md

     logicalOperand --> equality & comparison & membership & subset & parallel & not

     and & or & xor & andAmp & orAmp & andSym & orSym & xorSym --> logicalOperand
+    logicalExpression ---> as
-    logicalExpression --> as & and & or & xor & andAmp & orAmp & andSym & orSym & xorSym
+    logicalExpression --> and & or & xor & andAmp & orAmp & andSym & orSym & xorSym
     if ---> logicalExpression
     insideParens & assignPlain & assignArithmetic & assignShift & assignBitwise & assignLogical --> if
 ```